making is a political act

 2. social cooling is as damaging to human society as global warming is to the environment. as we grow more connected, we’re growing less adventurous, creative, free, obtuse, human.” (i’d written this during the great lockdown of 2020–21.)

-3. i read this at ‘the topography of terrors’ in berlin, when i visited it in 2018.
+4. i read this at the topography of terrors in berlin in 2018.